 Measles outbreaks most often occur in the United States when an unvaccinated traveler gets the disease while traveling in other countries and then spreads it to individuals who have not been vaccinated.2 In addition, the anti-vaccine movement has contributed to the recent spread of measles by creating pockets of unvaccinated people.
+Washington State and Oregon allow parents to opt out of vaccinations for their children, resulting in “hot spots” within those states.
 Given the disease was essentially eliminated from the United States, some physicians may not be familiar with the clinical manifestation of the disease and may not consider measles as a potential diagnosis.
 Since initial presenting symptoms of measles are similar to those of upper respiratory infections, measles may be misdiagnosed before a patient presents with the familiar red rash.

 Unlike hospitals, most medical offices are not equipped with negative pressure isolation units that offer better protection from airborne diseases.
 Your practice, however, can reduce liability risks and promote patient safety by:

 Physicians who are not familiar with diagnosing measles should obtain additional training.
-It is essential to be knowledgeable about signs and symptoms, potential complications, diagnostic testing, and infection control recommendations from the Centers for Disease Control and Prevention.
+It is essential to be knowledgeable about signs and symptoms, potential complications, diagnostic testing, and infection control recommendations from the CDC.

 Follow these tips if you or your staff suspects a patient has measles symptoms: